 To shape policy, eChildhood puts forward submissions to issues affecting children and youth online safety and wellbeing.
 Our submissions include:

 - May 23, 2018: Australian Human Rights Commission Convention on the Rights of the Child (CRC).
-We presented solid arguments as to why children and young people have a right to be protected from hardcore pornography and provided with healthy education resources to combat its negative effects and how it's contributing to a range of significant harms including mental health, physical and emotional developmental impacts.
+We presented solid arguments as to why children and young people have a right to be protected from hardcore pornography and provided with health education resources to combat its negative effects and how it's contributing to a range of significant harms including mental health, physical and emotional developmental impacts.

 - June 8, 2018: Queensland Anti-Cyberbullying Taskforce.
 We presented solid arguments as to why children have a right to be protected from hardcore pornography and how it is contributing to a range of significant harms, including Online Sexual Abuse, a subset of cyberbullying.

-- July 17, 2018: Inquiry on International Internet Policy Priorities (with US based NTIA - National Telecommunications and Information Administration).
+- July 17, 2018: Inquiry on International Internet Policy Priorities (with US-based NTIA - National Telecommunications and Information Administration).
 We commented on the U.S. Government's international internet policies and priorities, and the importance of implementing policy that ensures the prevention of access by minors to online hardcore pornography.

 - August 1, 2018: Reviews of the Enhancing Online Safety Act 2015 and the Online Content Scheme.
 This submission by eChildhood is underpinned by 4 main points.
 First, it is the view of eChildhood that the current responses of the eSafety Commissioner are limited by legislation that is outdated, convoluted and requires extensive overhaul in order to enable effective digital protection of children from hardcore pornography.
 Second, the harms of pornography on children and young people are extensively supported by research.
 Third, a Child’s Rights approach must be adopted for this issue.
 Finally, pornography is a social problem and hence cannot be simply addressed by focusing on an individual level.